Analytics-for-Forecasting/msvr/README.md

 # Multiple Support Vector Regression

 Multiple support vector regression is a method which implements support vector regression with multi-input and multi-output.
-This package is based on the paper, [Multi-dimensional function approximation and regression estimation](https://link.springer.com/chapter/10.1007/3-540-46084-5_123), [F Pérez-Cruz](https://scholar.google.com/citations?user=8FfrHw0AAAAJ&hl=en&oi=sra).
+This package is based on our paper [Multi-step-ahead time series prediction using multiple-output support vector regression](https://www.sciencedirect.com/science/article/abs/pii/S092523121300917X).

 ## Requirement
 ```